XorTroll/Trust/README.md

 An unstable (but working) attempt to compile Rust to Nintendo Switch homebrew from 64-bit Windows 10.

+## **IMPORTANT!** this project is no longer continued.
+For Rust support for 64-bit Nintendo Switch homebrew, check [here](https://github.com/aarch64-switch-rs/cargo-nx/pull/19).

 ## Rust + homebrew

 All plain Rust, except using a [custom std fork (libnx-rs-std)](https://github.com/ischeinkman/libnx-rs-std) to make it work fine.